Code-the-Dream-School/MyKitchenApp-back/README.md

 DELETE "/api/v1/recipes/:id" - deletes recipe from saved list

-PATCH "/api/v1/auth/changePassword" - lets a user change the password stored within our DB to a new PW required fields are email (the one used originally), password (the old one), newPassword (the new one) returns a message "password changed" on success returns 'please provide email, password and new password' or 'invalid credentials' on failure
+PATCH "/api/v1/auth/changePassword" - lets a user change the password stored within our DB to a new PW required fields are password (the old one), newPassword (the new one) returns a message "password changed" on success returns 'please provide password and new password' or 'invalid credentials' on failure